-- 1. Batters receive five pitches or three strikes, whichever comes first.
-The batter is out if the third strike is a swinging miss or if the fifth pitch is not put into fair play.
-The batter cannot strike out on the fifth pitch foul ball.
-The batter will continue at-bat until the ball is put in play, the batter does not swing or the batter strikes out. - 2.
-Prior to the start of each fall season, the LTYA Baseball board of directors will determine whether there will a league split and, if not, whether National League or American League rules will be followed.
+1. Batters receive five pitches or three swinging strikes, whichever comes first.
+The batter is out if the third strike is a swinging miss or if the fifth pitch is not put into fair play or fouled off.
+A foul ball on the fifth pitch does not result in a strike out.
+The batter will continue at-bat until the ball is either put in play, the batter does not swing at a pitch or the batter swings and misses.